kotamine/piecemealR/docs/02-Essentials.md

 ## character(0)
 ```

-Using  global assignment `<<-` operator,  one can bend this general rule.
+Using  global assignment `<<-` operator,  one can bend this general rule of not affecting global objects.
 This can be useful when it is desirable to make certain objects accessible across multiple functions without explicitly passing them through arguments.

 ```r